khaledh/khaledh.github.io/docs/osdev/04-targeting-uefi-p2.md

 # Targeting UEFI (Part 2)

 In the previous section, we were faced with the need to implement a number of ANSI C library functions.
 Let's implement them now.

 ## C library functions

 ### `fwrite`

 The `fwrite` function writes `count` elements of data, each `size` bytes long, to the stream pointed to by `stream`, obtaining them from the location given by `ptr`.
 It returns the number of elements successfully written.

 ```c
 size_t fwrite(const void *ptr, size_t size, size_t count, FILE *stream);
 ```

 The `FILE *` struct pointer is already defined in Nim as `File`, so we can use that directly. `const void *`, however, has no equivalent type in Nim, so we'll define it by importing the C equivalent.
-Since we don't have something to write to yet, we'll just create an dummy implementation:
+Since we don't have something to write to yet, we'll just create a dummy implementation:

 ```nim
 # src/libc.nim